arkadius2006/public-cloud-consolidation/README.md

 | output.json | File where to write consolidated configuration |
 | metrics.txt | File with consolidation routine metrics |

-For file formats description see below, please.
+Configuration and metrics file formats are described below.

 ## Configuration file format
 We use JSON to store cloud configuration.
 Cloud configuration format example:
 ```
 {
     "hosts": [